AdrianaStoi/Taste-of-Romania/README.md

 ### The goal of the external user

-* End customers aim to access and explore a varied range of Romanian products through a site that guarantees a user-friendly shopping experience for those interested in discovering and enjoying authentic Romanian products.
+* End customers aim to access and explore a varied range of Romanian products through a site with a user-friendly shopping experience for those interested in discovering and enjoying authentic Romanian products.

 ### User stories

 * There were created 8 EPICs which were developed into 32 User stories.
-Out of the 31 stories, four were excluded from the project due to time constraints and were marked as "Won't Have" on the Kanban board on Github.
+Out of the 32 stories, four were excluded from the project due to time constraints and were marked as "Won't Have" on the Kanban board on Github.
 The user stories can be accessed [here-Taste of romania User Stories](https://github.com/users/AdrianaStoi/projects/3)

 #### EPIC: Back-end Store Administration